Research

 8. Voter registration

-The Jersey Electoral Authority has indicated that 75% of those eligible to vote registered to do so; only 31% of those eligible to vote actually voted.
+The Jersey Electoral Authority has stated that 75% of those who were eligible to vote in 2022 registered to be on the electoral role.
+Therefore, only 31% of those eligible to vote (not just registered voters) actually voted.
 There were significant variations between the parishes, with much higher figures in the country parishes.
-In St Mary 96% of those entitled to vote registered and the turnout was 52% so half of those entitled to vote did so.
-In St Helier Central only 57% of those entitled to vote registered, there was a 29% turnout so only 17% of those entitled to vote did so.
+In St Mary, 96% of those entitled to vote registered and the turnout was 52%, so half of those entitled to vote did so.
+In St Helier Central, as only 57% of those entitled to vote registered and there was a 29% turnout on election day so only 17% of those entitled to vote did so.

 How does the Jersey figure compare with other jurisdictions?
 In the UK the Electoral Commission estimates that the parliamentary register is 85% complete and the register for local government elections is 89% complete.
 This suggests that Jersey performs badly in respect of voter registration as well as turnout.

-It is not clear precisely what efforts are made to secure high levels of voter registration in Jersey and presumably practice differs to some extent between parishes.
-Among methods used in the UK to ensure a high level of voter registration are –
+It is not clear what efforts are made to secure high levels of voter registration in Jersey and presumably practice differs to some extent between parishes.
+Examples of methods used in the UK to ensure a high level of voter registration are –

 - Using Department of Work and Pensions and Council Tax information.
 There are tools to enable significant data matching at both national and local level.